ncapps/docker-in-action/README.md

 - The network-name resolution stack can be customized for each container.
 Custom DNS servers, search domains, and static hosts can be defined
 - Network management can be externalized with third-party tooling and by using the Docker `none` network

+### Chapter 6.
+Limiting risk with resource controls
+- A *context switch* is the task of changing from executing one process to executing another.
+Context switching is expensive and may cause a noticeable impact on performance of the system.
+-  The linux user database is stored in a file located at /etc/passwd
+- Docker uses `cgroups`, which let a user set memory limits, CPU weight & limits, and core restrictions as well as restrict access to specific devices
+- Docker containers each have their own IPC namespace that can be shared with other containers or the host in order to facilitate communcation over shared memory
+- Docker supports isolating the USR namespace.
+By default , user and group IDs inside a container are equivalent to the same IDs on the host machine.
+When the user namespace is enabled, user and group IDs in the container are remapped to IDs that do not exist on the host.
+- You can and should use the `-u` option on `docker container run` and `docker container create` to run containers as nonroot users
+- Avoid running containers in privileged mode whenever possible
+- Linux capabilities provide operating system feature authorization.
+Docker drops certain capabilities in order to provide reasonably isolating defaults.
+- The capabilities granted to any container can be set with the `--cap-add` and `--cap-drop` flags
+- Docker provides tooling for integrating easily with enhanced isolation technologies such as seccomp, SELinux, and AppArmor.
+These are powerful security tools.

 ## Attribution
 Docker in Action, Second Edition by Stephen Kuenzli, Jeffrey Nickoloff, Manning Publications, 2019